 Getting out of the classroom can be the chance for children to try a new sport or activity they haven’t tried before and get inspired to take on a new hobby.
 Some might discover that they are good at kayaking and start to practice in their own time, others might enjoy learning about the local fauna and flora and decide to take part in local sustainability initiatives.
 It’s also very possible that pupils who are less engaged in the classroom find their forte when learning in a different and stimulating environment.

-The benefits from outdoor learning can be seen across the board, in the improved physical and mental wellbeing of pupils, in their development and social skills, in their drive to take on new challenges and where they take their inspiration for learning from.
-These, as well as countless more, are all great reasons for your school to get involved on the 1st November!
+The benefits from outdoor learning can be seen across the board, in the improved physical and mental well-being of pupils, in their development and social skills, in their drive to take on new challenges and where they take their inspiration for learning from.
+These, as well as countless more, are all great reasons for your school to get involved on Outdoor Classroom Day!

 Don’t hesitate to check out Outdoor Classroom Day website for more information and ideas on what to do on the day.